GUT FLORA AND GUT HEALTH

 There are two ways I typically date things; music and sporting events.
 1976 was the year that the defending champion Big Red Machine (Cincinnati Reds) led by Joe Morgan, Pete Rose, Johnny Bench, and Ken Griffy, swept the hated Yankees (hey, I was a Royals fan).
 The Steelers squeaked by the Cowboys in the Super Bowl.
 And set to the background of the imminent Bicentennial celebration, the pre-Larry Celtics won yet another NBA Championship.
 Boston, Kansas, and the Eagles were on top of the music world, and Dr. KD Buchanan of Belfast Ireland's Royal Victoria Hospital was publishing a study called The Gut as an Endocrine Organ.
 Huh?

-Not that I knew (or cared) one iota about this last fact --- for Pete's sake I was only nine years old --- but it shows you that despite not being "officially" considered one of the ENDOCRINE ORGANS, people have been talking about THE GUT as a hormone-producing gland for a very long time (actually Bayliss and Starling were making some of these discoveries in the late 1800's).
+Not that I knew (or cared) one iota about this last fact in 1976 --- for Pete's sake I was only nine years old --- but it shows you that despite not being "officially" considered one of the ENDOCRINE ORGANS, people have been talking about THE GUT as a hormone-producing gland for a very long time (actually Bayliss and Starling were making some of these discoveries in the late 1800's).

 We know that the Gut itself produces a number of hormones, but what about the bugs that live there (Gut Flora / MICROBIOME)?
 Considering what we already know (adipose tissue acts as an endocrine organ --- HERE, Gut Health plays a critical role in almost all aspects of health --- HERE, and fouled up flora can cause almost every health problem imaginable --- HERE), it shouldn't surprise us to see Gut Flora playing the role --- quite probably a significant role ---- as an endocrine organ.
 Let's just look at a few recent papers on this topic.
 Oh, and just for fun, here are a few of the songs people were listening to in 1976.